-- Describe how to keep him/her safe. - Identify and demonstrate safe practices for situations at home, school and community. - Distinguish between safe and not safe practices for situations at home, school and community. - Identify situations as emergency or not an emergency. - Demonstrate, through role play or personal actions during emergency drills, knowledge of appropriate ways to respond to emergency situations. - Discuss with their family what to do in a home emergency. - Demonstrate how to resolve or avoid conflict in a positive manner. - Select personally appropriate ways to express and deal with emotions and feelings: - Share your feelings; - Don't use put downs; - Ask for help from a trusted adult; and - Walk away. - Know and demonstrate the difference between safe and unsafe practices. - Avoid actions that might lead to accidents. - Follow safe practices in all school areas. - Utilize safe practices when participating in physical activities. - Identify safe and unsafe practices that occur on the playground. - Demonstrate safe practices on playground equipment. - Demonstrate appropriate use of safety equipment, e.g. such as bicycle helmets, knee and elbow pads. - Participate in the development of classroom and playground rules.
+- Identify situations as an emergency or not an emergency. - Describe appropriate ways to respond to emergencies (e.g., get an adult, call 911, leave the area). - Appropriately participate in school emergency drill. - Identify conflict situations. - Demonstrate how to resolve or avoid conflict in a positive manner. - Demonstrate appropriate ways to express and deal with emotions and feelings. - Share your feelings - Don't use put downs - Ask for help from a trusted adult - Walk away - Know and demonstrate the difference between safe and unsafe practices. - Avoid actions that might lead to accidents. - Follow safe practices in all school areas. - Utilize safe practices when participating in physical activities. - Identify safe and unsafe practices that occur on the playground. - Demonstrate safe practices on playground equipment.

-- Provide student guidelines for the areas that are relevant to their specific location, i.e. city, suburb, rural area. - Model and discuss the importance of safety rules and practices. - Read literature about strangers, bullies and safety rules for public places. - Design interactive tasks that will provide learners opportunities to practice safety rules and behaviors. - Provide opportunities and props for learners to role play responding to emergencies and first aid situations. - Provide opportunities for learners to make reminders (magnet, sign) to place near the phone for placing an emergency phone call - Provide opportunities for students to discuss ways to respond to emergency situations with family members. - Read fiction and non-fiction that addresses conflict and/or bullying situations. - Create home, school, neighborhood, etc. scenarios for learners to role play using appropriate strategies to solve conflicts. - Create a classroom environment that fosters healthy conflict resolution and respect and acceptance for others. - Read fiction and non-fiction that addresses the safety in physical activity. - Create a classroom and school environment in which all children feel safe and comfortable. - Encourage children to help develop classroom and playground rules. - Have the children help create safety messages for the classroom and playground. - Model how to use playground equipment appropriately and provide students with opportunities to practice using the equipment correctly.
+- Provide opportunities and props for learners to role play responding to emergencies and first aid situations. - Provide opportunities for learners to make reminders (magnet, sign) to place near the phone for placing an emergency phone call. - Read fiction and non-fiction that describes emergency situations, what to do and how to respond safely. - Read fiction and non-fiction that addresses conflict and/or bullying situations. - Create home, school and neighborhood scenarios for learners to role play using appropriate strategies to solve conflicts. - Create a classroom environment that fosters healthy conflict resolution and respect and acceptance for others. - Model effective communication skills based on respect and acceptance. - Read fiction and non-fiction that addresses the safety in physical activity. - Create a classroom and school environment in which all children feel safe and comfortable. - Have the children help create safety messages for the classroom and playground.